Rich700000000000/Fourchan-All-Images-Archiver/README.md

 To Do:

-* Make it incorporate the original file names into the image names.
 * Make it turn the folder into an archive, storage only.
 * Make it turn the folder into an archive, lossless compression.
 * Make it save a copy of the actual thread, either saved as PDF or XML.